Booking & FAQ

 Absolutely!
 If it’s technical error on my part I will 100% pour another plate or issue a refund if we run out of time.

-However, the wet plate collodion process isn’t for everyone.
-It will find and reveal every freckle, wrinkle and blemish on your face but that’s what makes it so special and unique.
+I like to tell clients that this process and my 165 year old lens will find and reveal every freckle, wrinkle and blemish on your face but that’s what makes it so special and unique.

 I always advise folks that wear makeup to avoid wearing sunscreen (this also includes makeup with sunscreen like tinted moisturizer), and “photo finish” makeup to your photo shoot as this process needs every little bit of UV light it can get.
 If you wear these things the tone of your face will be darker than the skin tone of your neck.